felixchen3674/react04292024/homework/vanilla_js/day4_js_basic1/concepts.md

         number: simply a number
         string: cluster of letters wrapped with '' or ""
         boolean: true or false
         bigint: big number (add n at the end of the number) symbol
         undefined: it is there, but nothing is initialized
         null: there is nothing.
     But non-primitive data types such as array, objects, functions are references to a data Reference meaning a reference to a data storage.

-    this is why we could technically change const when the value is non-primitive as it will store the reference to the data storage and we are changing the value inside the data storage.
+    this is why we could technically change const when the value is non-primitive as it will store the reference to the data storage and we are changing the value inside the data storage not the reference..

 ## Type Coercion
 - **What is type coercion**